PyonAU/my-cv/README.md

 **Key features**

 - Utilize an animated robot GIF from [giphy.com](https://giphy.com/) as the background.
-- Implement a joke API to fetch jokes.
+- Implement a joke API to fetch jokes via a proxy to ensure the security of the API Key.
 - Pass the fetched jokes to a text-to-speech API for audio output.

 <p align="right"><a href="#my-cv-app">back to top</a></p>